semantifyit/schema-org-adapter/docu/dataModel.md

 <a name="Class"></a>
 ### Class

-A Class (also known as <a href="http://schema.org/Class" target="_blank">Type</a> in schema.org) is a concept that describes entities like an "Hotel" or a "Person".
+A Class (also known as <a href="http://schema.org/Class" target="_blank">Type</a> in schema.org) is a concept that describes entities like a "Hotel" or a "Person".
 Classes can have <a href="#Property">properties</a> that describe them.
-Classes are organized in a "multiple inheritance hierarchy" where each Class may be a sub-class of one or multiple Classes, where "Thing" is the most general Class.
+Classes are organized in a "multiple inheritance hierarchy" where each Class may be a subclass of one or multiple Classes, where "Thing" is the most general Class.

 Classes have following important attributes (for a complete list check the <a href="https://github.com/semantifyit/schema-org-adapter/blob/master/docu/api.md#Class" target="_blank">API</a>):